simonsan/sqlite-watcher/README.md

 # sqlite-watcher

 This crate provides the basic building blocks to observe changes in a sqlite database similar to Room (Android) and Core Data (iOS).
 Additional features such as observable queries are not included, but can potentially be built using the provided types.

 The crate is agnostic over the implementation of the sqlite connection.
-Example implementation are provided for [`rusqlite`](https://crates.io/crates/rusqlite) and [`sqlx`](https://crates.io/crates/sqlx) which need to be enabled by the respectively named features.
+Example implementations are provided for [`rusqlite`](https://crates.io/crates/rusqlite) and [`sqlx`](https://crates.io/crates/sqlx) which need to be enabled by the respectively named features.